Luso-Chinese agreement: Leonel de Sousa

-In 1554 Leonel de Sousa made an agreement with Guangzhou's officials to legalize the Portuguese trade, on condition of paying certain customs duties.
-The single surviving written evidence of this agreement is a letter from Leonel de Sousa to Infante Louis, king John III's brother, dated 1556, which states that the Portuguese undertook to pay the fees and were not to erect fortifications.
-The letter, one of the most important documents in the history of Sino-Portuguese relations, describes the protracted negotiations with the haitao Wang Bo, identified in Chinese sources as having accepted a bribe from the Portuguese to dry their cargo and pay taxes in Guangzhou.
+In 1554 Leonel de Sousa made an agreement with Guangzhou's officials to legalise trade with the Portuguese, on condition of paying certain customs duties.
+The single surviving written evidence of this agreement is a letter from Leonel de Sousa to Infante Louis, king John III's brother, dated 1556, which states that the Portuguese undertook fee payments and were not erecting fortifications.
+The letter describes the protracted negotiations with the haitao Wang Bo, who was identified in Chinese sources as having accepted a bribe from the Portuguese to dry their cargo and pay taxes in Guangzhou.
 Both sides were available to find a solution, as the port of Guangzhou was also facing a depletion since it was closed to foreign trade.
 Leonel de Sousa tried to negotiate only 10% fees, which Wang Bo countered with the mandatory 20%, but focusing only on half the cargoes, to which Leonel de Sousa agreed.
 This treaty would be followed by the recognition of Macau as an official Portuguese warehouse in 1557.
 Leonel de Sousa became the second Captain-Major of Macau in 1558 (the equivalent of the later governor of Macau).

-Chinese historical documents claim the Portugal used bribe to make corrupt local official in Guangzhou sign the agreement in private.
-Legitimacy of such claim have been debated in more recent academic studies.
+Chinese historical documents claim the Portuguese bribed corrupt local officials in Guangzhou to sign the agreement in private; however, the legitimacy of such claim has been debated in more recent academic studies.